johnsonjh/VEDIT/README.md

 Historically, compatible VEDIT / VEDIT-PLUS versions were adapted for CP/M-80, MP/M-80, CDOS, CP/M-86, MP/M-86, Concurrent CP/M-86,
 SCP 86-DOS, MS-DOS, Cromix, and Turbo DOS.

-Later versions were available for PC-MOS/386, CP/M-68K, IBM 4960/FlexOS, UNIX/Xenix, QNX, OS/2, and Microsoft Windows (both 16-bit Windows 3.1 and 32-bit Windows 95/NT versions).
-Companion programs (V-PRINT, V-SPELL, etc.) were also produced.
+Later versions were available for PC-MOS/386, CP/M-68K, IBM 4960/FlexOS, IBM OS/2, UNIX/Xenix, QNX, and Microsoft Windows (both 16-bit Windows 3.1 and 32-bit Windows 95/NT).

+Companion programs (**V-PRINT**, **V-SPELL**, etc.) were also produced.

 ## Introduction

+(*from the VEDIT User's Manual*)

 VEDIT is an editor designed to take full advantage of a CRT display to make your word processing and program development editing as fast and